 You can grind the chicken meat up yourself if you have the time.
 I used pre-ground meat from the butcher.
 Once everything is all mixed up in a bowl, it’s transferred to a greased baking pan and shaped into a loaf.

 I usually use a bread loaf pan when making meatloaf, but the original recipe called for a slotted broiler pan, so I used that instead.
-I suppose it’s so the excess liquid can drain out and not collect on the bottom.
+The slots did allow the excess liquid to drain out and not collect on the bottom.

 I couldn’t wait to dig into this low carb Buffalo chicken meatloaf after it was done.
-I used the digital temperature probe that plugs into the top of my oven to alert me when the meat reached an internal temperature of 165°F.
+To be sure it was fully cooked, used the digital temperature probe that plugs into the top of my oven.
+It alerted me when the meat reached an internal temperature of 165°F.

 I served the meatloaf slices with a few celery sticks and some extra blue cheese dressing.
 It was absolutely delicious!
 You’ll especially enjoy this dish if you’re a Buffalo hot wing fan like me.